Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic Corrections to the Sunyaev-Zel'dovich Effect: SZe Modeling and Inference

 \section{SZe Modeling and Inference}

 We model the total \SZe\ signal with

 where \vpec\ is the peculiar velocity of the ICM, $y$ is the total Comptonization parameter, and \TSZm\ is the ICM temperature estimated by the \RSZe, which is assumed to be constant along the line of sight.
-To marginalize over the absolute signal baseline of the \spirefts\ data, which is unconstrained, we include the term \ofts\ that describes an additive offset to the sub-mm data.
+To marginalize over the absolute signal baseline of the \spirefts\ data, which is unconstrained, we include the term \ofts\ that describes an additive offset to the submillimeter data.
 We jointly fit the CIB-corrected \spirefts\ spectra shown in Figure \ref{fig:CIB} and the Bolocam $140$ and $270$ GHz data (described in \S \ref{sec:bolocam}) to this model to constrain the free parameters.
 The nuisance parameter \ofts\ is fit to the \spirefts\ data points only, and does not contain information of astrophysical importance.
 The data is fit with a MCMC sampler that evaluates $\Delta I_{\KSZe}$ and $\Delta I_{\TSZe}$ for each parameter combination using {\sc SZpack} \citep{SZpack1,SZpack2}.
 As part of this fit, we include uniform priors on \TSZm $ \in [0,60]$~keV and $y \in [0,1]$.
 The lower bounds are designed to ensure the MCMC does not sample negative values, which are not physically allowed.
-The upper bounds are designed to be minimally informative, and do not noticeably impact the recovered posteriors.
+The upper bounds are designed to be minimally informative and do not noticeably impact the recovered posteriors.
 We also include an informative Gaussian prior on the value of \vpec\ based on the cluster-member redshifts derived in \S \ref{sec:velocity_data} and quantified in Table~\ref{tab:prior_values}, as well as absolute bounds of \vpec\ c$^{-1}$ $\in [-0.1,0.1]$.
+The way that HIPE processes the FTS data produces spectra that have an additive signal offset that is almost entirely determined by time-dependent properties of the instrument.
+While it is possible to place a prior on this offset based on expected total signal from the SZe, CIB, cirrus, and other relevant astrophysical sources, we found that these signal levels do not describe the observed offsets, so such a prior is not informative for our analysis.
+We thus treat the offset as a free parameter.